localstack/docs/content/en/user-guide/aws/ec2/index.md

 title: "Elastic Compute Cloud (EC2)"
 linkTitle: "Elastic Compute Cloud (EC2)"
 tags: ["Pro image"]
-description: Get started with Amazon Elastic Compute Cloud (Amazon EC2) on LocalStack
+description: Get started with Amazon Elastic Compute Cloud (EC2) on LocalStack
 ---

 ## Introduction

 Elastic Compute Cloud (EC2) is a core service within Amazon Web Services (AWS) that provides scalable and flexible virtual computing resources.
-EC2 enables users to launch and manage virtual servers, commonly referred to as instances.
+EC2 enables users to launch and manage virtual machines, referred to as instances.
-Users can create a range computing environments tailored to specific needs by employing a wide array of configurations, enabling users to select the desired combination of computing power, memory, storage, and networking capabilities.

-LocalStack allows you to use the EC2 APIs in your local environment to create and manage your EC2 instances.
-The supported APIs are available on our [API coverage page](https://docs.localstack.cloud/references/coverage/coverage_ec2/), which provides information on the extent of EC2's integration with LocalStack.
+LocalStack allows you to use the EC2 APIs in your local environment to create and manage EC2 instances and related resources such as VPCs, EBS volumes, etc.
+The list of supported APIs can be found on the [API coverage page](https://docs.localstack.cloud/references/coverage/coverage_ec2/).

 ## Getting started

 This guide is designed for users new to EC2 and assumes basic knowledge of the AWS CLI and our [`awslocal`](https://github.com/localstack/awscli-local) wrapper script.
+We will demonstrate how to create an EC2 instance that runs a simple Python web server.
+LocalStack Pro running on a Linux host is required as network access to containers is not possible on macOS.

 Start your LocalStack container using your preferred method.
-We will demonstrate how to create an EC2 instance that runs a simple Python web server on port 8000 with the AWS CLI.

-### Create a Key Pair
+### Create a key pair

 To create a key pair, you can use the [`CreateKeyPair`](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_CreateKeyPair.html) API.
 Run the following command to create the key pair and pipe the output to a file named `key.pem`: